Hatem902/spotify-2/README.md

 ## Spotify 2.0
-A redesigned, feature-packed Spotify web app with Spotify SSO authentication that fetches your playlists from your real Spotify account and provides you with a redesigned full Spotify experience, from playing playlists and tweaking volume levels to skipping to next or previous tracks, choosing a track, controlling music playback and more.
+• A redesigned Spotify experience with SSO authentication that fetches your playlists from your real Spotify account.
+From playing playlists and tweaking volume levels to skipping to next or previous tracks, choosing a track, and controlling music playback.

 ## Tech
-- Next.js · [Official Spotify API](https://developer.spotify.com/documentation/web-api/) · Recoil · NextAuth.js · OAuth & JWT
+- Next.js, [Official Spotify API](https://developer.spotify.com/documentation/web-api/), Recoil, NextAuth.js, OAuth & JWT.

-## The different techniques Implemented throughout this build
+## Features

-• Fetching Spotify Playlists + Controlling Music playback with the Spotify API + Debouncing requests.
+• Fetching Spotify playlists, controlling music playback with the Spotify API, and debouncing requests.

+• Intuitive, clean design system.

-• User authentication with Real Spotify & Next-Auth to persist user's logged-in state, using Access & Refresh OAuth JSON Web Tokens (JWT) + Authenticated user access with the Next.js 12 Middleware.
+• User authentication with Real Spotify and Next-Auth to persist user's logged-in state, using Access & Refresh OAuth JWT and Next.js 12 Middleware.

-• Utilizing Custom Hooks alongside the React useState & useEffect hooks.

-• Utilizing Environment Variables both locally and post-deployment on Vercel.

-• Managing global states with Recoil.

 • Framer Motion for clean animations.